 Tim Knox has been Director of the Fitzwilliam Museum since April 2013.
 Prior to that he was Director of Sir John Soane’s Museum in London between 2005 and 2013.
 Here he restored Sir John Soane’s glittering architectural treasury to its appearance in 1837, just as its founder wished, and converted the neighbouring houses to provide facilities for the museum.

 Brought up in Nigeria and Fiji, he studied History of Art at the Courtauld Institute of Art.
 He was Assistant Curator at the Royal Institute of British Architects Drawings Collection 1989-95, and moved to the National Trust, first as its Architectural Historian, becoming its Head Curator in 2002.
 He is a Fellow of the Society of Antiquaries of London and a member of the Society of Dilettanti.
-He is co-patron of the Mausolea and Monuments Trust, which he helped found and chaired 2000-2004.
-Tim Knox chaired the government's Acceptance in Lieu Panel from 2011-2012.
+He is co-patron of the Mausolea and Monuments Trust, which he helped found and chaired in 2000-04.
+Tim Knox chaired the government's Acceptance in Lieu Panel in 2011-12.

 He regularly lectures and writes on aspects of architecture, sculpture and the history of collecting.
 Publications include Sir John Soane’s Museum London (2010), and The British Ambassador’s Residence Paris (2011).